 - NO2 (nitrogen dioxide)

 - CO2 (carbon dioxide)

 - Carbon monoxide

 - Pollen and other allergens

-Although most particulate matter is of the PM2.5 and PM10 variety, PM1 is more dangerous than PM2.5 since these particles are even smaller at less than one micrometer.
+Although most particulate matter is of the PM2.5 and PM10 variety, PM1 is more dangerous than PM2.5 since these particles are smaller (less than one micrometer).
 These ultrafine particles can easily travel from the lungs to the bloodstream, eventually entering organs.
-Luckily, the best air quality monitors like the Davis Instruments Airlink can measure indoor pollutants as small as .3 micrometers.
+Luckily, the best air quality monitors, like the Davis Instruments Airlink, can measure indoor pollutants as small as .3 micrometers.

 What is the Air Quality Index (AQI)?

 The Air Quality Index, or AQI, is a scale developed by the Environmental Protection Agency to measure current air quality.
 It isn’t the only scale used, other countries have their own, and many air quality monitors allow you to select the scale used in your region.

 Can you use air purifiers with air quality monitors?